Supernova4422/Light-Show-Toolkit-/README.md

 ## Using the CLI

-* LoadMain <LightShowFile.ls>: Is used to load the file used to play the song
+* LoadMain <LightShowFile.lightshow>: Is used to load the file used to play the song

-* LoadSupport <LightShowFile.ls>: Loads a file that the "FunctionName" command will also search inside
+* LoadSupport <LightShowFile.lightshow>: Loads a file that the "FunctionName" command will also search inside

 * Run <AudioFile.wav>: Begins executing the "Play" function, with the given music